 For students who have money saved up, upfront payment is the least costly option.
 Those with leaner budgets will need to consider installments, deferred tuition, or loans.
 While these options do cost more over time, some coding bootcamps with job guarantees waive tuition debts for eligible graduates who are unable to find gainful employment.
 Whatever you decide, the high-paying job opportunities awaiting you when you graduate are likely worth the investment.

 How to Pay for Coding Bootcamp FAQ

-FAFSA, also known as the Free Application for Federal Student Aid, does not cover coding bootcamp costs.
-FAFSA is only available to students attending accredited programs like college degrees.
-However, there are a lot of financing options like scholarships, loans, and benefits that you can use to fund your coding bootcamp education.
+FAFSA, also known as the Free Application for Federal Student Aid, does not usually cover coding bootcamp costs.
+FAFSA is only available to students attending accredited higher education programs.
+A few bootcamps, such as Codeup and Kenzie Academy, are accredited and are therefore eligible for FAFSA funding.

 Is a coding bootcamp worth it?

 Coding bootcamp is worth it if you are looking for a low-cost, short-term training program that is geared toward career development.
 Most coding bootcamps tailor their curriculum to fit industry standards and market demands, ensuring that your skills are relevant for today’s workforce.
 They also generally come with career assistance to help students prepare for a successful job search.